-For students interested in applying to work with Dr. Davis as a graduate student, she may be taking one student for the upcoming fall 2020 school year.
-You can find the latest information about current projects we are running in the TRAPT lab and may contact the TRAPT lab manager, Matthew Crowley for more information.
+For students interested in applying to work with Dr. Davis as a graduate student in the upcoming school year, you can find the latest information about current projects we are running in the TRAPT lab and may contact the TRAPT lab manager, Aditi Verma for more information.
 You may also find more information about projects conducted through the interdisciplinary research institute TITAN.
-If you are interested in applying, please visit the Accepting Graduate Students page.

 For undergraduates who are interested in joining our lab, please email Dr. Davis at email@example.com.

 Trauma Research Assessment Prevention & Treatment

 Psychology Lab at The University of Tulsa

 Lorton Hall, Room 101A